-⇒ If the child is shocked or clearly very ill arrange for admission to ITU/High dependency.
+\Rightarrow If the child is shocked or clearly very ill arrange for admission to ITU/High dependency.

-⇒ If admitted to metabolic/general ward, make a careful clinical assessment including blood pressure and a Glasgow coma score (for details click here), even if the patient does not appear encephalopathic.
-This enables other staff to recognise if the child deteriorates, particularly around the time of a change of shifts.
+\Rightarrow If admitted to metabolic/general ward make a careful clinical assessment including blood pressure and a Glasgow coma score (for details click here) even if the patient does not appear encephalopathic.
+This allows other staff to recognise if the child deteriorates, particularly around the time of a change of shift, the new team will recognise any change.

-The following blood tests should be done: pH and gases
+The following blood tests should be done:

-Glucose (laboratory and bedside strip test)

-Urea and electrolytes Full blood count
+pH and gases Glucose (laboratory and bedside strip test) Urea & electrolytes Full blood count Blood culture

-Lactate Blood culture